 As long as the Rule of Thirds is a great photography tool it may be perfectly applied for background images of the website design.
 Try to keep in mind the future arrangement of the website elements when cropping and editing the background image to add a proper sense of energy, movement and highlight the important elements that are arranged over the background pic.

 Thus, the Tico Shaving website places the background photo of the product in focus alongside the vertical left line.
 The main characteristics of the product are noted below the photo along the horizontal line.
 A shor appealing phrase appears along the upper horizontal line.

 The same idea is implemented to the Rockstroh Drums site.
 The drum as the main product of the company is placed in the focus intersection on the right while the button is arranged exactly in the upper-left intersection.

-The templates below also make use of the background photos placing their focus points according to the rule of thirds.
+The templates with a website builder below also make use of the background photos placing their focus points according to the rule of thirds.
 The important design elements are arranged along the lines and points of intersection.